The ideal level of homocysteine is 7. High homocysteine is not good and low homocysteine is not good.

 - Decreases choline levels in the body that are important for making phosphatidylcholine which protects your cells.

-- Reduced choline can also lead to increased cholesterol in the blood.
+- Reduced choline can also lead to increased cholesterol in the blood stream.

 - Increases the risk of Alzheimer’s and early onset dementia.